underlay/styx/docs/QUERYING.md

 Styx imposes two requirements on query graphs: every triple must have at least one blank node, and no triple can be all blank nodes.
 This _does_ mean that blank nodes can appear as predicates, which places the domain of "valid graphs" in-between regular RDF Graphs and [Generalized RDF Graphs](https://www.w3.org/TR/rdf11-concepts/#section-generalized-rdf).
 Both of these constraints may be relaxed in the future, but for now it just means making sure you "ground" at least one term in every triple.

-This leaves exactly two cases for each triples: either they reference one blank node, or they reference two - although it's worth subdividing this into a third case: triples that reference the same blank node twice.
+This leaves exactly two cases for each triple: either it references one blank node, or it references two - although it's worth subdividing this into a third case: triples that reference the same blank node twice.
 These cases are called "degrees":

 - 1st Degree triples reference exactly one blank node, like `_:a <rdf:type> <schema:Person> .`
 - 2nd Degree triples reference two distinct blank nodes, like `_:a <schema:knows> _:b .`